MultiSafepay/docs/content/payments/methods/banks/eps/integration-and-testing.md

 ---

-**Note:** In the live environment:
-- You can't accept refund orders.
+**Note:** In the live environment, you can't accept refund orders.
 These are done automatically.
-- EPS only appears if you set `customer.locale` for Austria `at_AT` in your API request.

 {{< /details >}}